calmesam01/CodeofConduct-CyberLancers/codeofconduct.md

 <b>Our Standards</b>

-Examples of encouraging behaviour that contributes to a positive environment for CyberLancers include:
+<b>Examples of encouraging behaviour that contributes to a positive environment for CyberLancers include:</b>

 Demonstrating empathy and kindness toward other people irrespective of their major and course.